MoonPoet/xaprb-src/content/blog/2006/03/11/many-to-one-problems-in-sql.md

    from t1 inner join t2 on t1.id = t2.id
 */</pre>

-If you're used to seeing it, it may look like there's nothing wrong with that query<sup>[2]</sup>.
+If you're used to seeing it, it may look like there's nothing wrong with that query.
 Suppose, though, that my data looks like this:

 <table class="borders collapsed">
   <caption>FruitPrices</caption> <tr>